Friday, October 3rd

 Participants:

-Dr David J. Harris (Managing Director of the Charles Hamilton Houston Institute for Race and Justice and a lecturer at Harvard Law School and Chair of the Massachusetts Advisory Committee to the U.S. Commission on Civil Rights)
+• Dr David J. Harris (Emeritus Managing Director of the Charles Hamilton Houston Institute for Race and Justice and a lecturer at Harvard Law School and Chair of the Massachusetts Advisor)

-Description: Among other topics, this panel discussion addresses the evolving role of cultural institutions, museums, artists, art collectives, communities and others in the fight against racism and in promoting education on critical issues like identity, discrimination and racial bias.
+Description: Join our panelists for an insightful discussion on the evolving role of cultural institutions, museums and artists in the fight against racism.
+The program will explore how these stakeholders address critical issues of identity, discrimination and racial bias.
 Panelists reflect on how exhibitions, creative installations, mural projects and others can uncover and address implicit bias within curation and the broader art world.

 Do you have any questions?
 Email us at info@douglassweek.org